Anonymous642/UCCA/README.md

         Note: Latest Build tested using msp430-gcc (GCC) 4.6.3 2012-03-01

-To test UCCA-M with a different application you will need to repeat these steps to generate the new "pmem.mem" file and re-run synthesis.
+To test UCCA with a different application you will need to repeat these steps to generate the new "pmem.mem" file and re-run synthesis.

-## Creating an UCCA-M project on Vivado and Running Synthesis
+## Creating an UCCA project on Vivado and Running Synthesis

-This is an example of how to synthesize and prototype UCCA-M using Basys3 FPGA and XILINX Vivado v2022.1 (64-bit) IDE for Linux
+This is an example of how to synthesize and prototype UCCA using Basys3 FPGA and XILINX Vivado v2022.1 (64-bit) IDE for Linux

 - Vivado IDE is available to download at: https://www.xilinx.com/support/download.html

 - Basys3 Reference/Documentation is available at: https://reference.digilentinc.com/basys3/refmanual

-#### Creating a Vivado Project for UCCA-M
+#### Creating a Vivado Project for UCCA

 1 - Clone this repository;

-2 - Follow the steps in [Building UCCA-M Software](#building-UCCA-M-software) to generate .mem files for the application of your choice.
+2 - Follow the steps in [Building UCCA Software](#building-UCCA-software) to generate .mem files for the application of your choice.

 2- Start Vivado.
 On the upper left select: File -> New Project